 Latest Government Advice

-For more information on how to comply with these new measures, please click here.
+For more information on the roadmap out of lockdown, please click here.

 In line with the government’s latest Coronavirus advice, building maintenance workers are permitted to continue attending sites – while practising social distancing.
 As large numbers of people are at home, the requirement for building safety, cleaning and maintenance is even greater than normal.
 Site attendance will continue unless and/or until the Government’s advice changes.
 We are grateful to these service people who continue to serve the development and community during these challenging times.
 We ask that you show your appreciation, while remaining conscious of the social distancing requirements.